mapuchuu/MiniBusBoard/README.md

 For further details, see my linkedin https://www.linkedin.com/in/matthew-chu-chu/

-You can recieve an OBA API key within a few days from https://developer.onebusaway.org/api/where
+If you want an OBA API Key, check this website: https://developer.onebusaway.org/api/where